A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Introduction

 \subsection{Outline}

-Sec.~\ref{sec:probl_formul} reviews the standard MPC problem formulation, fixing the notation for the rest of the paper.
-Sec.~\ref{sec:mpc_design} expands on the proposed design method by proposing the efficient EMPC formulation and its analog circuit implementation.
-In Sec.~\ref {sec:buck_applic} we apply the proposed approach to the relevant DC-DC Buck converter control problem: we introduce the system model, detail how to estimate unmeasurable quantities, and provide a rigorous stability guarantee.
+Sec.~\ref{sec:probl_formul} reviews the standard formulation of the MPC problem.
+Sec.~\ref{sec:mpc_design} expands on the proposed design method by proposing the EMPC formulation and its analog circuit implementation.
+In Sec.~\ref {sec:buck_applic} we apply the proposed approach to the DC-DC Buck converter control problem: we introduce the system model, detail how to estimate unmeasurable quantities, and provide a rigorous stability guarantee.
 Sec.~\ref{sec:results} depicts the obtained numerical results.
 Finally, Sec.~\ref{sec:conclusion} draws conclusions.